-- 1. The student must file a written request with the counselor, signed by both the student and parent, explaining the reason for seeking permission for early graduation.
-The request must be completed and on file in the Guidance Department by the end of junior year. - 2.
+- 1. The student must submit a completed Early Graduation Application to their counselor by the end of junior year. - 2.
 A request will be granted if one of the following three criteria can be met: a) proof of economic need, b) proof of firm plans to pursue additional education, or c) proof of unique circumstances.
-The Principal will make decisions regarding early graduation. - 3.
-If the request has been approved, the student must complete early graduation requirements including summer school over the summer BEFORE senior year.
+The Principal will make decisions regarding early graduation.

+- 3. If the request is approved, the student must complete early graduation requirements (including summer school) during the summer BEFORE senior year.
 Fulfillment of these requirements assures that all fees are paid and appropriate school offices are notified of the student's change of graduation status. - 4.
 Only courses taken for credit during the regular school year or summer school may be used to meet credit requirements. - 5.
 All graduation requirements must be met. - 6.
 All students must complete the early graduation checklist issued by the counselor prior to the end of fall semester.
 Diplomas will not be issued until June, but transcripts will be issued confirming that the student has met all graduation requirements in January. - 7.
-No mid-term commencement exercises are held.
-Students who elect mid-term graduation may participate in May commencement exercises if they desire.
+No mid-year commencement exercises are held.
+Students who elect to graduate early may participate in May commencement exercises if they so desire.